emmanuelkorir/mbchb/docs/Level/level-5/community-health/class-notes/epidemiology/sample-designs.md

 Study population (reference/target): group we want to study dependent on research problem

-Census inquiry/survey: a complete enumeration f all items in the population.
+Census inquiry/survey: a complete enumeration of all items in the population.
 Every individual in the population is measured

 Sample: a subset of the population